The myth of how the hijab protects women against sexual assault

 It's about the fact that women who wear the hijab are not any safer than women who don’t.
 It’s about the fact that there needs to be real protection for women in Islamic societies, at home, on the streets, and in the workplace—not just miracle garments.

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Stigma, Asia, Identity
+More articles by Tag: Sexualized violence, Stigma, Asia, Identity